adrianlapaz3/SPARK/README.md

 **Attention** *set_bands* and col names when use of the bands squared, e.g. B2$^{2}$ and Ns$^{2}$, input as “B2_2” and “Ns_2”.
-Furthermore, for Ns or other variables, e.g. lidar, use col name as “Ns” *Scan* increases the number of selected vegetation indices, as each time the best correlation is saved, it is multiplied by scan.
+Furthermore, for Ns or other variables, e.g. lidar, use col name as “Ns”.
+*Scan* increases the number of selected vegetation indices, as each time the best correlation is saved, it is multiplied by scan.
 A lower scan value results in more vegetation indices, but this can also increase the execution time and generate too many vegetation indices.
 It is recommended to increase the scan value from 0.85 to 1, although higher values (around 0.95-1) should be used if there are many bands.